Moon: Renewed exploration (1990–present)

-In 2023 and 2024 India and Japan became the fourth and fifth country to soft land a spacecraft on the Moon, following the Soviet Union and United States in the 1960s, and China in the 2010s.
-Notably, Japan's spacecraft, the Smart Lander for Investigating Moon, survived 3 lunar nights.
-The IM-1 lander became the first commercially built lander to land on the Moon in 2024.
+In 2023 and 2024, India and Japan became the fourth and fifth country to soft land a spacecraft on the Moon, following the Soviet Union and United States in the 1960s, and China in 2013.
+Notably, Japan's spacecraft, the Smart Lander for Investigating Moon, survived three lunar nights.
+In February 2024, the IM-1 lander became the first commercially built lander to land on the Moon.

-China launched the Chang'e 6 on May 3, 2024, which conducted another lunar sample return from the far side of the Moon.
+China launched Chang'e 6 in May 2024, which conducted the first sample return from the far side of the Moon.
 It also carried a Chinese rover to conduct infrared spectroscopy of lunar surface.
 Pakistan sent a lunar orbiter called ICUBE-Q along with Chang'e 6.
 Nova-C 2, iSpace Lander and Blue Ghost were all launched to the Moon in 2024.

-Artemis II crew, with the first woman, person of color and non–US-citizen astronaut planned to go to the Moon, scheduled for 2026, returning humans to the Moon for the first time since Apollo 17 in 1972.
-Clockwise from left: Koch, Glover, Hansen and Wiseman.